 Prior to considering the use of a dietary supplement, there are several different evidence-based options pregnant women can implement in their lifestyle:

-Environmental Options: Changes such as optimizing sleep temperature, using sleep masks, and light management have been documented to improve sleep quality without supplementation or medication.
+Environmental Options: Changes such as optimizing sleep temperature, using sleep masks, and boosting circadian rhythm have been documented to improve sleep quality without supplementation or medication.
+For women experiencing frequent nighttime awakenings, stop waking up at night can be particularly beneficial.

-Relaxation Options: Sleep affirmations and anxiety management are options to address the emotional aspects of pregnancy insomnia.
+Relaxation Options: Managing sleep anxiety and breaking sleep anxiety cycles are options to address the emotional aspects of pregnancy insomnia.
+5 tips for natural sleep patterns can also provide relief without medication.

-Research on the use of melatonin in human subjects with intrauterine growth restriction and pre-eclampsia is in its infancy.
-The full therapeutic potential of melatonin in pregnancy will likely be revealed through ongoing studies.
+Research on melatonin for intrauterine growth restriction and pre-eclampsia is still early.
+Melatonin's therapeutic potential in pregnancy will likely be revealed through ongoing studies, particularly in understanding how gestational diabetes outcomes might be improved through targeted supplementation.

-Many studies have now reported the positive effects of melatonin supplementation in pregnancy, but we must conduct well-designed studies to investigate potential clinical outcomes, and the possible use of melatonin supplementation in pregnancy.
+Many studies report positive effects of melatonin supplementation in pregnancy, but we must conduct well-designed studies to investigate potential clinical outcomes, and the possible use of melatonin supplementation in pregnancy.

 The research agenda is to focus on designing studies that will define optimal dosing and melatonin use in pregnancy, to investigate which complications may be potentially alleviated by melatonin supplementation, and produce useful sleep outcomes for this population.

-From the existing evidence, we are comfortable concluding that melatonin supplementation during pregnancy is probably safe, but there remain gaps in knowledge around effectiveness for sleep disorders and longer-term effects.
-Sleep disorders are prevalent in the perinatal period, and about 4% of pregnant women report using melatonin.
+From the existing evidence, we are comfortable concluding that melatonin is probably safe during pregnancy, but there remain gaps in knowledge around effectiveness for sleep disorders and longer-term effects.
+Sleep disorders are prevalent perinatally, and about 4% of pregnant women use melatonin.

-In light of the above, mothers-to-be will benefit by using the first-line options that have existing evidence for improving sleep quality and addressing sleep anxiety with behavior-based interventions.
+In light of the above, mothers-to-be will benefit by using the first-line options that have existing evidence for improving sleep quality and sleep anxiety recovery roadmap with behavior-based interventions.
 For women who do choose to explore melatonin supplementation options, it should be with a healthcare provider who has experience in both sleep medicine and obstetric care for the best outcomes for maternal and fetal health and sleep.
+5 effective ways to improve sleep naturally before considering supplementation.

 Always consult with your healthcare provider prior to starting any supplement while pregnant.
 This article is meant for educational purposes and should not be used as medical advice.